shortstheory/dtn-unetstack/README.md

             break;
         case DatagramNtf:
             DtnPDU pdu(reliableLink.getMTU());
-            def data = pdu.decode(msg.data);
+            def pduData = pdu.decode(msg.data);
+            switch(pduData.type) {
+            case DATA_PDU:
+                //store data pdus
                 // in multihop I'm not too sure what will happen here:
-            // but for now we can just send it to router and see what happens def req = new DatagramReq(data: data)
+                // but for now we can just send it to router and see what happens
+                // now send the DDN:

+                def req = new DatagramReq(data: data)
                 router.send(req); // FIXME: ???
-            // now send the DDN:
+                break;
+            case SUCCESS_PDU:
+                //delete our own copy.
+Though for now we are dealing with link level
+                // so this may not be needed
+                break;
+            case FAILURE_PDU:
+                // not sure what to do here.
+Again, not used for the time being break;
+            }

             break;
         case DatagramDeliveryNtf:
             // how do we get the message to which it is mapped? -> inReplyTo